 Image Statistics/Viewer is an interactive utility introduced in Imatest 5.0 that lets you examine a number of image properties, including

-- Vertical and horizontal cross-sections.
-The lines used to take the cross sections have an adjustable thickness: using a larger thickness mitigates the effects of noise.
+- Vertical and horizontal cross-sections with adjustable thickness.
+Using a larger thickness mitigates the effects of noise.

-- Properties of rectangular or square (eyedropper) regions, including rectangle position, Mean values of R,G,B, and Y (luminance) channels normalized to 1, Mean values *255, Log10(mean/max), Noise (sigma), Noise corrected for nonuniformity, SNR (Signal/Noise), SNR dB, and Mean L*a*b* (when color space has been entered).
+- Properties of rectangular or square (eyedropper) regions, including rectangle position, Mean values of R,G,B, and Y (luminance) channels, Log10(mean/max), Noise (sigma), Noise corrected for nonuniformity, SNR (Signal/Noise), SNR dB, and Mean L*a*b* (when color space has been entered).

 - Distance between points in the original image.